AgentCormac/SpringMVCHibernate/README.md

 3. Tomcat 8.5 should be up on http://localhost:8080
   * use manager application to deploy target\SpringMVCHibernate.war

+NOTE: This project currrently uses Maven 3.3.9 rather than corporate Apt Maven.
+Modify setenv.bat to correct your path environment variable.

 ##Things to do
  [ ] Switch EventLog to PostgreSQL